tomcoolpxl/docker-compose-exercise-2/README.md

 ## frontend

-A react-based UI will look for the backend api on http://localhost:8080.
-The UI will be served to the user on port 80 by [ngnix](https://www.nginx.com/).
+A react-based UI will look for the _backend_ api on http://localhost:8080.
+The UI itself will be served to the user on port 80 by [ngnix](https://www.nginx.com/).

 ## Exercise